QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 * **Grid Layout**

-An horizontal layout by default.
+A horizontal layout by default.
 You can make columns and rows by selecting another value for the field "constraint".
 </details>

 <details class="details-e">
 <summary>Handling multiple menus / another way of referencing something</summary>

-You could create multiples canvas, and turn them on/off.
-I heard that Unity is advising against this, but I couldn't find a proof that this is not a good practice.
-Anyways, another way to
+You could create multiple canvas, and turn them on/off.
+I heard that Unity is advising against this, but I couldn't find proof that this is not a good practice.
+Anyway, another way to

 * create a canvas, and put everything inside
 * Add a component "XXXManager" (your script) on the canvas
 * Add a component "XXXElement" (your script) on each menu (you may use "Empty Game objects", and put your stuff inside)

 Then, in the manager, you are using `GetComponentsInChildren<XXXElement>`.
-As each component go a field "gameObject" for the associated game object, you got your menus too from their components.
+As each component got a field "gameObject" for the associated game object, you got your menus too from their components.
 You may add a method in **XXXElement** returning the kind of menu (use an enum) to do specific stuff according to the kind of menu.
 </details>

 <details class="details-e">